Chart Color Schemes

 Health performance in Buff Point is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Buff Point faces significant health challenges, as assessed by AreaSearch's evaluation of mortality rates and chronic condition prevalence.
-Multiple health conditions affect both younger and older age groups.
-Private health cover is low, at approximately 48% of the total population (around 1,798 people), compared to Greater Sydney's 59.9% and the national average of 55.7%.
+Buff Point faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
+A variety of health conditions impact both younger and older age groups.
+Private health cover is low at approximately 48% of the total population (around 1,798 people), compared to Greater Sydney's 59.9% and the national average of 55.7%.

-The most prevalent medical conditions are arthritis (11.6%) and mental health issues (10.0%).
-Conversely, 58.2% of residents report no medical ailments, lower than Greater Sydney's 74.6%.
-Working-age individuals face notable health challenges due to high chronic condition rates.
-Buff Point has a higher proportion of seniors aged 65 and over, at 25.4% (953 people), compared to Greater Sydney's 15.4%.
-Health outcomes among seniors present some challenges, largely in line with national rankings for the general population.
+The most prevalent medical conditions are arthritis and mental health issues, affecting 11.6% and 10.0% of residents respectively.
+Conversely, 58.2% of residents claim to be completely free from medical ailments, which is lower than Greater Sydney's 74.6%.
+Working-age individuals in the area face notable health challenges due to elevated chronic condition rates.
+Buff Point has a higher proportion of seniors (25.3%, or 949 people) compared to Greater Sydney (15.4%).
+Health outcomes among seniors present some challenges, broadly aligning with national rankings for the general population.

 Frequently Asked Questions - Health